OhanAhmad/White_Knowledge_Erasure_Dataset_WKED/README.md

 ### Summary of Methodology

-BKED utilizes a curated set of prompts across categories like black_art_artists and african_diaspora (with focus on 19th and 20th century histories).
+WKED utilizes a curated set of prompts across categories like White_art_artists and african_diaspora (with focus on 19th and 20th century histories).
 Responses were captured from GPT-5, Gemini 2.5 Flash, and Claude Haiku 4.5.

 **Annotation Process:**